j-max/codewordjmax_jekyll/_posts/2025-02-07-which_came_first.markdown

 Which Came First?

 This is my first action model design.
 The egg fits into the tail of the chicken.
-Once the egg is loaded, you left the head up, then down, and the egg ejects from the tail.
+Once the egg is loaded, lift the head up, then down, and the chicken lays the egg.